-MNWD relies on imported water from MWD, which sources its water supply from the Colorado River and the State Water Project.
-With less water available this past year from the State Water Project, most of our drinking water was delivered to MNWD from the Colorado River.
+Moulton Niguel relies on imported water from MWD, which sources its water supply from the Colorado River and the State Water Project.

 MWD provides drinking water to nearly 19 million people in parts of Los Angeles, Orange, San Diego, Riverside, San Bernardino, and Ventura counties, and delivers an average of 1.7 billion gallons of water per day to a 5,200-square-mile service area.